Jacob Miller (musician): Musical career

-After the Swaby brothers launched their own label in 1972, Horace—who'd taken the stage name Augustus Pablo—recorded a version of "Love is a Message" called "Keep on Knocking" in 1974.
-In the next year and a half, Miller recorded five more songs for Pablo, "Baby I Love You So", "False Rasta", "Who Say Jah No Dread", "Each One Teach One", and "Girl Named Pat", each of which became a Rockers classic with King Tubby dubs on their b-sides.
+After the Swaby brothers launched their own label in 1972, Horace—who had taken the stage name Augustus Pablo—recorded a version of "Love is a Message" called "Keep on Knocking" in 1974.
+In the next year and a half, Miller recorded five more songs for Pablo, "Baby I Love You So", "False Rasta", "Who Say Jah No Dread", "Each One Teach One", and "Girl Named Pat", each of which became a Rockers classic with King Tubby's dubs on their b-sides.
 These singles developed Miller's reputation as a great singer, and their success ultimately drew Inner Circle to hire him as a replacement lead singer.

 Inner Circle was an emerging reggae group made popular playing covers of American Top 40 hits.
 Band leader Roger Lewis said Jacob Miller was "always happy and jovial.
 He always made jokes.
 Everyone liked jokes."
 Adding Miller as lead singer, the band's lineup was Roger Lewis on guitar, Ian Lewis on bass, Bernard "Touter" Harvey on keyboards, and Rasheed McKenzie on drums.
 Coining Miller as Jacob "Killer" Miller, the group continued to build popularity.
-In 1976, Inner Circle signed with Capitol Records and released two albums, Reggae Thing and Ready for the World.
-Their first hit with Jacob Miller was "Tenement Yard", followed by "Tired Fi Lick Weed In a Bush".
+In 1976, Inner Circle signed with Capitol Records.
+They released two albums, Reggae Thing in 1976 and Ready for the World in 1977.